menchelab/CartoGRAPHs/README.md

 ## **INPUT DATA**

 To use the Jupyter Notebooks provided for the Human PPI, please download the input files from [Zenodo](insert zenodo link).
-The files are located in the "input" folder and should be unzipped at the location of the Notebook used.
+The files are located in the "input" folder and should be unzipped at the location of the Notebooks.
 The folder includes a PPI edgelist, Disease Ontology files, Gene Ontology files and Gene lists, such as Essentiality, Rare Diseases, Early Developmental Genes.
 Additionally one can find preprocessed Feature Matrices for diverse layouts, due to exceeding calculation time for large networks.